mongodb-developer/Seaborn/README.md

 ```
 plt.show()
 ```
-Customize the plot as desired, such as adding labels, titles, changing the color palette, etc.

 Run your Python script or execute the code in your Jupyter Notebook to visualize the data from the MongoDB Atlas Movies collection using Seaborn.